bitrix24/b24pysdk/README.md

 Instead of BitrixApp and BitrixToken, you can use their abstract class versions with frameworks and ORM libraries.
 When using these abstract classes, the programmer is responsible for declaring the instance attributes and storing them.

-Examples of the available abstract classes are AbstractBitrixApp, AbstractBitrixAppLocal, AbstractBitrixToken and AbstractBitrixTokenLocal.
+Examples of the available abstract classes are `AbstractBitrixApp`, `AbstractBitrixAppLocal`, `AbstractBitrixToken` and `AbstractBitrixTokenLocal`.